Annaville, Corpus Christi, Texas

-Annaville is a neighborhood in Corpus Christi, Texas, United States.
-It was a town established by Leo and Anna Stewart in 1940, before being annexed by Corpus Christi in the mid-1960s.
+Annaville is a suburban neighborhood in Corpus Christi, Texas, United States.
+It is a town on the outskirts of Corpus Christi established by Leo and Anna Stewart in 1940, before being annexed by Corpus Christi in the mid-1960s.
 Annaville borders the Calallen district of Corpus Christi.

 Education

 Annaville is served by the Tuloso-Midway Independent School District, and high school students attend Tuloso-Midway High School.